geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex1_Prepare_Identity_Synch.md

 1. On your Domain Controller VM (LON-DC1), in the Windows PowerShell window, run the following command to change the root source to **C:\labfiles** so that you can access any files from that location: <br/>

-	‎**CD C:\labfiles\**
+	‎<strong>CD C:\labfiles\ </strong>

 2. PowerShell's execution policy settings dictate what PowerShell scripts can be run on a Windows system.
-Setting this policy to Unrestricted enables Holly to load all configuration files and run all scripts.
+Setting this policy to **Unrestricted** enables Holly to load all configuration files and run all scripts.
 At the command prompt, type the following command, and then press Enter:   <br/>

 	‎**Set-ExecutionPolicy Unrestricted**

-3. A window appears asking you to confirm the execution policy change.
+3. You will then be prompted to confirm the execution policy change.
 Type **A** to select the **[A] Yes to All** option.

 4. Enter the following command that runs a PowerShell script (stored in the C:\labfiles folder) that creates problem users.
 These users will purposely have issues with their user account so that you can troubleshoot them in the next task with the IdFix tool.  <br/>